amaranth-lang/rfcs/text/0000-component-metadata.md

 ### Annotations

 - add an `Annotation` base class to `amaranth.lib.meta`, with:
-    * a `.name` "abstract" class attribute, which must be a string (e.g. "org.amaranth-lang.soc.memory-map").
+    * a `.name` "abstract" class attribute, which must be a string (e.g. "org.amaranth-lang.amaranth-soc.memory-map").
     * a `.schema` "abstract" class attribute, which must be a JSON schema, as a dict.
     * a `.__init_subclass__()` class method, which raises an exception if:
         - `.schema` does not comply with the [2020-12 draft](https://json-schema.org/specification-links#2020-12) of the JSON Schema specification.